octobercms/docs/help-developer-guide.md

 This is because the model attributes can conflict, for example, `public $visible;` in the Model class conflicts with a database column with the same name.
 Some column names are exceptions, for example `notify_user`.

+If your plugin extends tables belonging to other plugins, the added column names should be prefixed with the author and plugin name:

+    acme_blog_category_id

+The author and plugin name acronym is acceptable too:

+    ab_category_id

 <a name="model-naming" class="anchor" href="#model-naming"></a>
 ### Model naming